Barking Abbey: After the Norman Conquest

-Mary Becket, the sister of Saint Thomas Becket, Archbishop of Canterbury, was created abbess of Barking in 1173, as reparation for the murder of her brother.
+Mary Becket, the sister of Thomas Becket, Archbishop of Canterbury, was created abbess of Barking in 1173, as reparation for the murder of her brother.

 The abbey has been described as "perhaps the longest lived...institutional centre of literary culture for women in British history".
-During the twelfth century, Clemence of Barking, a nun at the abbey and a rare female author in this period, wrote, among other works, an innovative life of St Catherine of Alexandria, a saint associated with female learning.
+During the 12th century, Clemence of Barking, a nun at the abbey and a rare female author in this period, wrote, among other works, an innovative life of St Catherine of Alexandria, a saint associated with female learning.

-In the early thirteenth century, the east end of the abbey was expanded into a saints' chapel, where the relics of Ethelburga, Hildelith, and Wulfhilda were translated and given greater prominence.
+In the early 13th century, the east end of the abbey was expanded into a saints' chapel, where the relics of Ethelburga, Hildelith, and Wulfhilda were translated and given greater prominence.
 The church was rededicated by Abbess Mabel de Bosham (1215–1247).

 Prior to 1214, as a "royal foundation", the abbesses of Barking had been chosen by the King.
 However, following pressure from the Pope, King John allowed the nuns to conduct elections to choose their abbess.
-The crown would later, however, claim they had the right to select a nun to join the abbey each time a new monarch acceded to the throne.
-This privilege was used to nominate Alice de Belhus on the accession of King Edward II in 1307, Margaret Swinford (daughter of Katherine Swynford and later abbess) on the accession of King Richard II in 1377, Maud Kylet in 1404 (five years after the accession of King Henry IV), and Goda Hapton in 1430 (eight years after the accession of King Henry VI).
+The crown would later, however, claim they [it?] had the right to select a nun to join the abbey each time a new monarch acceded to the throne.
+This privilege was used to nominate Alice de Belhus on the accession of King Edward II in 1307, Margaret Swinford (daughter of Katherine Swynford and later abbess) on the accession of King Richard II in 1377, Maud Kylet in 1404 (five years after the accession of Henry IV), and Goda Hapton in 1430 (eight years after the accession of Henry VI).

 The abbey's status granted it several rights and responsibilities.
 The abbess had precedence over all the other abbesses in England.
 She was also one of four abbesses who, "holding of the king by barony" were required to perform military service.
-The abbess had to perform these duties during the reigns of both King Henry III and King Edward I.
+The abbess had to perform these duties during the reigns of both Henry III and Edward I.

 In the Taxation Rolls of 1291, the abbey was recorded as having an income of £300 13s 1¼d.

 Elizabeth de Burgh Queen of Scots, captured by the English in 1306, was confined here from March 1313 to March 1314.

 Elizabeth de Clare was briefly imprisoned in Barking Abbey in 1322, as part of a campaign to force her to surrender some of her Welsh estates to Hugh Despenser the younger.
 Whilst imprisoned some of her "valuable possessions" were extorted but they were later recovered.

 In 1377 a larger portion of the abbey's lands near to the River Thames was flooded.
 The devastation was severe and the abbey's fortunes never completely recovered: The devastation of the land, and the high cost of repairing dykes led to the abbey's impoverishment.